roioteromorales/java_algorithms/README.md

 ## Trees

 ### BinarySearchTree.java

-This is an integer implementation of a sorted **Binary Search Tree**.
+This is an integer implementation of a sorted [Binary Search Tree (BST)](https://en.wikipedia.org/wiki/Binary_search_tree).
+A binary tree starts from a root node, and has references to a left and right child node.
+A BST is a binary tree that requires the right child node to be greater than the left.

-You can test by running *TreeTester.java*.
+You can test by running *BinaryTreeTester.java*.

+### Trie.java
+This is a case-insensitive implementation of a [trie](https://en.wikipedia.org/wiki/Trie).
+Each node of the trie has an array of children representing the 26 chars A-Z.

+You can test by running *SpellChecker.Java.* The program takes in christmas.txt (A Christmas Carol by Charles Dickens) and checks if any words are missing from the given dictionary.txt.
+Using a trie greatly improves the performance over nested for loops.